notAlshami/Design-patterns/Abstract-factory/README.md

-# Abstract factory
+# Factory method

 ## Overview
-The Abstract Factory is a creational design pattern that allows you to produce families of related objects without specifying their concrete classes.
-This pattern is particularly useful when the system needs to be independent of how its objects are created, composed, and represented.
+Abstract Factory is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.

-## Key Concepts
-- Creational Design Pattern: Focuses on object creation mechanisms.
-- Families of Related Objects: Produces sets of objects that are designed to work together.
-- Decoupling: Clients are decoupled from the specific classes of objects they create, enhancing flexibility and maintainability.
-## Benefits
-- Encapsulation of Object Creation: Hides the details of object creation from the client.
-- Increased Flexibility: Easily switch between different families of objects.
-- Consistency: Ensures that objects created within a family are compatible.
 ## Components
+- **Abstract Products**: declare interfaces for a set of distinct but related products which make up a product family.

+- **Concrete Products**: are various implementations of abstract products, grouped by variants.
+Each abstract product (chair/sofa) must be implemented in all given variants (Victorian/Modern).

-- Abstract Factory: Declares an interface for creating abstract products.
+- **Abstract Factory**: an interface declares a set of methods for creating each of the abstract products.

-- Concrete Factory: Implements the abstract factory interface to create concrete products.
-- Abstract Product: Declares an interface for a type of product.
-- Concrete Product: Implements the abstract product interface.
-- App: Uses only the factories that implements by the abstract factory interfaces.
+- **Concrete Factories**: implement creation methods of the abstract factory.
+Each concrete factory corresponds to a specific variant of products and creates only those product variants.